iop_vdevice.h

 bool IsOutput(void) const

-Definition: iop_vdevice.h:91
+Definition iop_vdevice.h:91

 AttributeVoid * mpInputAttribute